-The Canadian Dam Association (CDA) is a group of Owners, Operators, Regulators, Consultants and Suppliers interested in dams and reservoirs.
+The Canadian Dam Association (CDA) is a group of owners, operators, regulators, consultants, suppliers and academics interested in dams and reservoirs.
 CDA provides a forum for the exchange of ideas and experience in the field of dam safety, public safety and protection of the environment.

 The Canadian Dam Association envisions a future in which all dams are safe, well-managed and benefit society.